eweitz/ideogram/api.md

 Function.
 Optional.
 Callback function to invoke when annotations are drawn.

 ## onLoad
 Function.
 Optional.
 Callback function to invoke when chromosomes are loaded, i.e. rendered on the page.
+Example in [Annotations, external data]( https://eweitz.github.io/ideogram/annotations_external_data.html).

 ## organism
 String or number or array.
 Required.
 Organism(s) to show chromosomes for.
 Supply organism's name as a string (e.g. `"human"`) or organism's NCBI Taxonomy ID (taxid, e.g. `9606`) to display chromosomes from a single organism, or an array of organisms' names or taxids to display chromosomes from multiple species.
 Example in [Human]( https://eweitz.github.io/ideogram/human.html).